au-ts/libvmm/examples/simple/README.md

 ### Hardware

 To run this example on hardware, you need:
-- an x86_64 Intel CPU with virtualisation (VT-x) enabled in your BIOS,
+- an x86_64 Intel CPU with virtualisation (VT-x) enabled in your BIOS.